isopink/isopink.github.io/_posts/2025-03-06- Geometry of Linear Equations.md

 ---

 We saw from two examples that solving by rows and by columns gives the same result.
 This leads to a natural question: **Will this obervation still hold when we have more than three equations and unknowns—say, $n$ of them?
 Yes, it is!** The row picture means finding where $n$ planes (or hyperplanes) intersect.
 The column picture means combining $n$ column vectors to make vector $b$.
 This is not just a trick of computation; it is a mathematical fact.
 Let’s set aside any doubt and move forward.

+Now we understand that solving a linear system is the same as finding a linear combination of column vectors.
+If you're wondering, **“Does such a combination actually exist?
+And if so, is it unique?”** — you're asking exactly the right question.
+To answer this, we now turn to the **singular cases**.

+---